-Ruiting Jia: Undergraduate Researcher
+Ruiting Jia: Lab Technician

 With the help of the UCLA Honors College and her biomedical ethics professor, Professor Katie Gallagher, she began an independent research study on the comparison of different treatment methods for patients with Dissociative Identity Disorder (DID) in 2020.
 She published a paper called “The Mind in Healthcare: Comparing the Sociocognitive vs. Posttraumatic Models of Treatment” in UCLA’s Undergraduate Science Journal and presented her research at UCLA Undergraduate Week, Southwestern Social Science Association’s 2021 Annual Meeting, and at UCLA’s Psychology Undergraduate Research Conference in 2021.